Introduction of State Legislation

 - Floor Debate: Each chamber has different procedures for the time and rules of general debate on proposed legislation.

-- House – the Rules Committee sets the terms of debate.
-It may place limits on time used and type and number of amendments that may be offered.
-If the Rules Committee does NOT place rules on a piece of legislation it does not get debated and dies.
-Once a bill is on the floor both supporters and opponents are allowed to speak.
+- House – The Rules Committee sets the terms of the debate.
+It may place limits on the time used and the type and number of amendments that may be offered.
+If the Rules Committee does NOT place rules on a piece of legislation, it does not get debated and dies.
+Once a bill is on the floor, both supporters and opponents are allowed to speak.
 Any amendments offered must be related to the main subject of the legislation.

-- Senate – The terms of debate are often done by a Unanimous Consent Agreement (approved by party leaders).
+- Senate – The terms of the debate are often done by a Unanimous Consent Agreement (approved by party leaders).
 Any Senator may speak or filibuster against a piece of legislation for as long as they wish.
-A filibuster may only be ended by invoking cloture (which requires 60 Senator to vote to end debate).
+A filibuster may only be ended by invoking cloture (which requires 60 senators to vote to end a debate).

 - Voting: After any changes to the legislation have been introduced and any debate finished, the members vote to either pass or defeat the bill.